Noah Allen

-Noah James Allen or Noa Tzeims Alen (Νόα Τζέιμς Άλεν; born 28 April 2004) is a professional footballer who plays as a defender for Major League Soccer club Inter Miami CF. Born in the United States, he represents Greece at youth international level.
+Noah James Allen (Νόα Τζέιμς Άλεν; born 28 April 2004) is a professional footballer who plays as a defender for Major League Soccer club Chicago Fire FC, on loan from club Inter Miami.
+Born in the United States, he represents Greece at youth level.

 Club career

 Allen warming up for Inter Miami in 2024.

 Born in Pembroke Pines, Florida, Allen began his career with Weston FC before joining the academy of Inter Miami in 2019.
 He made his debut for Inter Miami's reserve side, Inter Miami CF II, on 3 October 2020, against North Texas SC.
 Allen started and played 67 minutes as Fort Lauderdale were defeated 0–3.

 Allen made his Inter Miami CF debut on 26 February 2022, against Chicago Fire FC.
 On 11 March 2022, Allen signed a homegrown player contract with Inter Miami CF. On 18 September 2025, Allen extended his contract with Inter Miami until 2028, with a club option for an additional year.